-As for interest rate developments in the money markets, the overnight call rate (uncollateralized) has been at around 0.5 percent (Chart 28[1]).
-Regarding interest rates on term instruments, the Euroyen interest rate (TIBOR, 3-month) and FB rate (3-month) have been more or less flat on the whole (Chart 29[1]).
-Interest rates on Euroyen futures have been essentially flat on the whole, although they dropped temporarily due to speculation over the Bank's monetary policy (Chart 29[2]).
+As for interest rate developments in the money markets, the overnight call rate (uncollateralized) has been at around 0.5 percent (Chart 30[1]).
+Regarding interest rates on term instruments, the Euroyen interest rate (TIBOR, 3-month) and FB rate (3-month) have been more or less flat on the whole (Chart 31[1]).
+Interest rates on Euroyen futures have been essentially flat on the whole, despite temporary increases (Chart 31[2]).

-Yields on 10-year government bonds (newly issued 10-year JGB) have moved in line with long-term interest rates in the United States and Europe.
-They have recently been moving in the range of 1.4-1.5 percent (Chart 28[2]).
+Yields on 10-year government bonds (newly issued 10-year JGB) had been more or less flat, but they have recently dropped to around 1.35 percent, mainly in response to developments in long-term interest rates in the United States and Europe (Chart 30[2]).

-Yield spreads between corporate bonds and government bonds have been more or less flat on the whole (Chart 31).
+Yield spreads between corporate bonds and government bonds have been more or less flat on the whole, although the widening of spreads has been observed for some industries (Chart 33).

 Stock prices have remained weak in response to unstable U.S. and European stock price movements.
-The Nikkei 225 Stock Average is moving in the range of 13,000-14,000 yen (Chart 32).
+The Nikkei 225 Stock Average is moving at around 13,000 yen (Chart 34).

-In the foreign exchange market, the yen's exchange rate against the U.S. dollar has been more or less level.
-The yen is currently being traded in the range of 106-109 yen to the U.S. dollar (Chart 33).
+In the foreign exchange market, the yen's exchange rate against the U.S. dollar had been more or less level, but it has appreciated sharply from the end of February through early March, mainly due to growing concerns over an economic slowdown in the United States.
+The yen is currently being traded at around 103 yen to the U.S. dollar (Chart 35).